To learn more about the process for course registration, be sure to review all of the information below carefully!

-General registration will open November 17-18 and the University catalog and schedule of classes for Winter 2022 is available now.
+General registration will open April 3-5 and the University catalog and schedule of classes for Spring, Summer, and Fall 2024 will be available March 1.
 Be sure to review the schedule and the information below before registration opens.

 Q. How many credits can I plan to take each term?

 A. Evening MBA students can register for a maximum of 7.5 credits in each fall and winter full term, and 4.5 credits in each spring and summer half term.
 You may request an increase up to 9 credits in fall or winter full terms and up to 7 credits in spring or summer half terms according to the following guidelines: